 View this post on Instagram

 EmSculpt helped this athlete reach beyond his fitness goals!
 He reduced fat on his abdomen and became even more sculpted.
 Additionally noted his strength has improved greatly.
 Increasing his plank time by 90 seconds.
-Call @myqspa for your complimentary consultation today.
+Call @myqspa for your consultation today.
 Let us help you reach your body goals!!🏋️♀️🥇⛓ #myqspa #fitnessmotivation #goals #emsculpt #bodysculpting #strength #nonsurgicalbodycontouring #sixpack